-At home teeth whitening products include gels, chewing gums, rinses, toothpastes, paint on film and teeth whitening strips.
+At-home teeth whitening products include gels, chewing gums, rinses, kinds of toothpastes, paint on film and teeth whitening strips.
 Many of the toothpastes recommended for whitening will have an abrasive agent included to help clean surface stains.
-Treatments with high amounts of hydrogen peroxide are limited to professional use, so any toothpastes or rinses will have a very low amount and will not achieve much bleaching effect.
-Many at home treatments don’t last as long as professional teeth whitening.
+Treatments with high amounts of hydrogen peroxide are limited to professional use, so any kinds of toothpastes or rinses will have a very low amount and will not achieve much bleaching effect.
+Many at-home treatments don’t last as long as professional teeth whitening.
 Use caution with using over the counter teeth whitening toothpastes.
 Some people use aggressive tooth brushing with teeth whitening toothpaste Teeth whitening toothpaste may contain abrasive agents, and long-term aggressive use can possibly wear down the enamel.

 Whitening strips are one of the more appealing options available for at home use.
 The strips generally have a gel or paste made up of hydrogen peroxide, and the strips are placed on the teeth for a short time.
 The strips will help remove surface stains and the hydrogen peroxide will penetrate to bleach the teeth.

 Another type of product for at home use is a whitening rinse which usually contains hydrogen peroxide.
 These products work by removing surface stains and by helping prevent future stains.
 They can also provide some bleaching effects over time.

 Teeth whitening question get asked is, can I do teeth whitening when my teeth are stained?
 First should get teeth cleaning or dental prophy cleaning at dentist, and then do teeth whitening?
 If have Teeth Whitening Questions to ask, we have local cosmetic dentist answers for you with us.